MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

 - You have synchronized your on-premises Active Directory user accounts with Azure Active Directory or Office 365, including their email addresses.
 This is required for all users that might need to access files after they are protected by FCI and the Azure Rights Management service.
 If you do not do this step (for example, in a test environment), users might be blocked from accessing these files.
 If you need more information about this requirement, see [Preparing users and groups for Azure Information Protection](../prepare.md).

-- You have downloaded to the file server the Rights Management templates and identified the template ID that will protect the files.
-To do this, use the [Get-RMSTemplate](/powershell/azureinformationprotection/vlatest/get-rmstemplate) cmdlet.
-This scenario does not support departmental templates so you must either use a template that is not configured for a scope, or the scope configuration must include the application compatibility option such that the **Show this template to all users when the applications do not support user identity** check box is selected.
+- This scenario does not support departmental templates so you must either use a template that is not configured for a scope, or use the [Set-AadrmTemplateProperty](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet and the EnableInLegacyApps parameter.

 ## Instructions to configure File Server Resource Manager FCI for Azure Rights Management protection
 Follow these instructions to automatically protect all files in a folder, by using a PowerShell script as a custom task.
 Do these procedures in this order: